 8. The field is the area of influence around any charge or magnet.
 Both electric and magnetic fields are vectors.
 They have directions and magnitude.

 9. The electric field is defined by straight field lines.
 They do not form closed loops.

 Magnetic field lines form a closed loop starting from the north pole and terminating at the south pole outside the magnet.

 10. There are two types of charges present in an electric field.
-The positive charge called the positron and the negative charge called the electron.
+The positive charge is called the positron and the negative charge is called the electron.

 12. Dimensionally, an electric field exists in two dimensions whereas magnetic fields exist in three dimensions.

-13. Work was done by the field when a particle enters its field of influence.
+13. Work is done by the field when a particle enters its field of influence.

 The electric field can do work.
 When a particle enters an electric field, the electric field can influence the particle by changing its velocity as well as its direction.

 The magnetic field cannot do any work.
 When any particle enters the area of influence of a magnet, the magnet field cannot affect the velocity or direction of this particle.
 Basically, the work done by a magnetic field on a particle is zero.

 Brief About the Discovery of the Electron and its Ramifications